Valpip123EMY/Foundational-Replications/README.md

 # Foundational Replications

-From-scratch reimplementations of 31 foundational AI/ML papers, each as a single runnable notebook with real outputs.
-It spans the 1958 Perceptron through diffusion models, GPT and LLaMA.
-Everything runs at small scale (MNIST/CIFAR subsets) on a laptop, and each notebook was checked to actually reproduce its paper's main result before being committed.
+From-scratch reimplementations of foundational AI/ML papers, each as a single runnable notebook with outputs.
+Everything runs at small scale (MNIST/CIFAR subsets), and each notebook was checked to actually reproduce its paper's main result.

 ## Papers